ammirsm/data-grabber-cnn-twitter/README.md

 The crawled data will be automatically be saved in the Django models

-For running this you have an access on homepage two.
+For running this you have an access on homepage too.